demisto/content/Packs/TheHiveProject/Integrations/TheHiveProject/TheHiveProject_description.md

-## Hello World
+## The Hive Project
-- This section explains how to configure the instance of HelloWorld in Cortex XSOAR.
+- This section explains how to configure the instance of TheHiveProject in Cortex XSOAR.

-- You can use the following API Key: `43ea9b2d-4998-43a6-ae91-aba62a26868c`
+- Start by logging in to your Hive Project server
+- Navigate to the user configuration
+- The the user you would like to use as authantication in XSOAR, select `Create API Key`
+- Copy the key then fill in the following in the instance:

+**Host:** The host (such as https://127.0.0.1:9000)

+**API Key:** Key key you have just copied

+- Optionally select whether you would like to create incidents from the incidents in Hive
+- Optionally select whether you would like to use the default `incident type` and `classifiers`
+- Ensure to tick `Trust any certificate (not secure)` if you are using self-signed certs
+- Select whether you would like case mirroring enabled